Artist rendering of the accessible lakefront path.

 • The Edmonton Symphony Orchestra’s outdoor concert series has moved to various locations throughout the greater Edmonton area.
 Please visit the Winspear Centre website for concert dates and locations.

-The William Hawrelak Park Rehabilitation Project continues on time and budget.
-Rehabilitation work continues across the park, including the following:
+The William Hawrelak Park Rehabilitation Project is approaching the end of construction.
+The project continues on time and on budget.

 The following project work has recently been completed:

-• Installation of windows in the Main Pavilion.
+• Installation of permanent power in the park

-Construction for the rehabilitation of William Hawrelak Park is anticipated to be completed in fall 2025.
-As construction activity slows down, park operations will prepare the space (installing picnic tables, benches, signage) and staff to safely reopen the park to the public.
-The City is working to reopen the park in winter 2025/2026 as planned.
-More information will be shared as details are confirmed.
+Construction is anticipated to be completed in the coming months.
+As construction activity slows down, the City will prepare the space (installing picnic tables, benches, signage, etc.) and staff to safely reopen the park to the public.
+The park is anticipated to reopen in winter 2025/2026.